zalavariandris/lighttrace2/README.md

 - [x] add new drag handler to SVGViewport
 - [ ] refactor GLViewport, and lift the rendering code to a child "entity" component.
+- [ ] use redux for UI View models?
+- [ ] refactor UI to reusable widgets and ModelViews.
+Like SVGViewport and SVG Panel?

 - [ ] simulate light as wave
 - [ ] rotate shapes